Dai Evans (footballer, born 1934)

 David "Dai" Evans (born 19 June 1934) is a Welsh former footballer who played as a goalkeeper.

 Career

 Evans began his career in 1955 at Welsh club Llandudno, before signing for Crewe Alexandra in the 1956–57 season.
 Evans made 48 Football League appearances during his time Crewe, before signing for Chelmsford City.
+In 1963, after three years at Chelmsford, Evans signed for Kidderminster Harriers.